 Please note that an Abstract Processing Charge (APC) of €40 must be paid for each abstract submission.
+For late abstracts (submitted by conveners after 11 January 2017) a higher APC of €80 gross will be invoiced.
+The deadline for late abstract submission is 20 January 2017.
 Abstracts are only processed and available for the session organisation by conveners after the payment is complete.
 Please note that this is a processing charge and not a publishing fee.
 Therefore, APCs are non-refundable in case of abstract withdrawal, rejection or double submission, and the charges collected cover the cost of processing the abstracts, whether or not one attends the meeting.
 Further, the APC does not register you for the General Assembly so you must register separately to attend the meeting and pay the appropriate registration fee.
 Solicited speakers do not receive discounted APCs, registration fees or travel reimbursement.
 Additional information about why the EGU introduced APCs is available online.